robomeister/console-acces-vpn/README.md

 ## Step 1 - Running a Mac?

-Open a command line window and type:
+Connect to the VPN, open a command line window, and type:

 ```
 ssh -i [path_to_privkey] <jumpserver id>@<jumpserver IP> -D 8989